 #6 London Crossrail Project, England

-Crossrail (to be known officially as the Elizabeth line) is a 73-mile (117-kilometre) railway line under development in England that crosses London from east to west.
-Corssrail, world’s first underground train system continues to grow, adding 26 miles of tunnel that will ultimately link 40 stations.
+Crossrail (to be known officially as the Elizabeth Line) is a 73-mile (117-kilometre) railway line under development in England that crosses London from east to west.
+Crossrail, the world’s first underground train system continues to grow, adding 26 miles of tunnel that will ultimately link 40 stations.
 The estimated cost of construction is $23 billion.
 The project is planned for completion in phases, with the first new line—the Elizabeth line—expected to go into service in 2019, followed by the remaining lines.

 #7 California High-Speed Rail, California

 Work on California’s high-speed train began in 2015 and the first phase is planned for completion in 2033.
 It will connect eight of the 10 largest cities in the state and reach from San Diego in the south to San Francisco in the north with a total of 24 proposed stations.
 The project will be completed in two phases: Phase 1 will connect Los Angeles to San Francisco; Phase 2 will extend connections to San Diego and Sacramento which is still in the planning stages.
 The train will be 100% electric and will be powered entirely by renewable energy and capable of speeds up to 220 miles per hour.

 Formally called the Linear Chuo Shinkansen, Japan’s newest high-speed rail.
 The line is expected to connect Tokyo and Nagoya cities in 40 minutes, and eventually, Tokyo and Osaka cities in 67 minutes, running at a maximum speed of 505 km/h (314 mph).
 This leg of the high-speed trip is planned for completion by 2027.
 A later phase will extend the line to Osaka.
 About 86 percent of the Tokyo-Nagoya line will be underground, requiring extensive tunnel construction.
 This magnetic levitation (also known as “maglev”) train is the fastest train in the world.